What to Consider When Renovating Your Lawn

 Oh yes, please be very, very careful not to spray Quik-Pro (or any other pesticide for that matter) when the wind is blowing even slightly.
-We don’t want the herbicide to find its way to any of your prized ornamentals.
+You don’t want the herbicide to find its way to any prized ornamentals.

 The next preparation task is to open the soil down to the root zone by either rototilling or heavy plug aeration.
 The key is to address compaction and to provide direct seed to soil contact.
 As you open the soil to a depth of at least 4-6 inches you enable water, oxygen and nutrients to penetrate to a depth that can be used by the plant’s roots.

-The first task is to know what your soil contains and the only sure method is to do a Think Soil On-line Soil Test.
-We strongly encourage applying nutrients in accordance with test results.
+The first task is to know what your soil contains and the only sure method is to do a Soil Test.
+We strongly encourage not guessing and applying nutrients in accordance with test results.

 Always check the tag normally attached at the top of the bag.
 The certification will show germination rates, the percentage of weed seeds and the amount of noxious weeds present.
 Just be aware that you get what you pay for.
 A less expensive seed with low germination rates is no bargain.
 Look for germination rates at 90% with “Other Weeds” and “Other Crop” showing as “None” and of course “Noxious Weed Seeds” displayed as “None Found”.

-Our recommendation is to sow groSMART Blue Tag Certified Turf Type Tall Fescue.
-We have developed this seed by having it treated with a proprietary collection of naturally occurring nutrients.
-The treated groSMART Turf Type Tall Fescue Grass Seed is field proven to germinate within 3-5 days and be at mowing height within three weeks.
-And of equal importance the roots of the groSMART seed grow deeper and are denser they non-treated seed resulting in a grass that’s more drought resistant and maintainable.
+Our recommendation is to sow a certified seed that’s been treated with naturally occurring nutrients.
+In most instances a treated field proven seed will germinate within 3-5 days and be at mowing height within three-four weeks.
+And of equal importance the roots of treated seed grow deeper and are denser they non-treated seed.
+This will result in a grass that’s more drought resistant and maintainable.

 So if you’re going to renovate your lawn it’s important to have a plan.
-And that plan should address soil preparation, the application of nutrients to achieve optimal levels and the use of a premium treated and certified turf type.
+And that plan should address soil preparation, the application of nutrients to achieve optimal levels and the use of a premium treated and certified seed blend.